-This live lesson broadcast from the Arctic is your chance to ask the science team about how the Arctic is changing and the challenges this raises.
+This live lesson broadcast is your chance to ask the science team about how the Arctic is changing and the challenges this raises.
 Submit your students’ questions in advance to increase their chance of being answered, or you can submit them live.

 Preparing for this session is a great opportunity to develop your students' questioning skills.
 Use the selection of guides and advice in the Arctic Live Professional Development collection to support this process.
 Think of a variety of questions, especially open-ended questions and questions that you couldn’t just find the answer to using a search engine.